steincodes/steincodes.github.io/_posts/2018-05-26-grid-based-movement-tutorial.markdown

     if inp.magnitude != 0:
         # setup initial and target position using tileSize and inp
         initial = self.position
-        # using "self." is not necessary I use it to help the beginners understand better
+        # using "self." is not necessary just for better readability
         target = initial + tileSize * inp
         # reset inp = (0,0)
         inp = Vector2()